fbidu/Etudes/README.md

 ## Contributing

-Well this is more of a personal repository but if you'd like to contribute or discuss something, feel free to open an issue or e-mail me if you want to discuss something!
+This is more of a playground of mine but if you'd like to contribute or discuss something, feel free to open an issue or e-mail me!

-## Licensing

-Well I doubt that anything here will be licensed in any other license than MIT but please check from each repository its specific license